pathable/meteor-mocha/README.md

 To exclude any tests, you must use the grep option above plus `MOCHA_INVERT=1`.
 For example, to exclude tests named 'TODO:' (which you may want to exclude from your continuous integration workflow) you would pass at runtime `MOCHA_GREP=your_string MOCHA_INVERT=1`

+### Specify global timeout

+Since `meteortesting:mocha-core@5.2.0_3` it's also possible to modify the default timeout.
+To override Mocha's default timeout of 2 seconds for all tests, add the environment variable `MOCHA_TIMEOUT=your_timeout_in_ms`.

 ### Run in parallel

 By default meteortesting:mocha will run in series.
 This is a safety mechanism since running a client test and server test which depend on DB state may have side effects.